Real News Fake News Discussion Questions

 What makes media literacy especially interesting to tackle in a middle grades class, I think, is that it’s a subject that is bound to open up discussion.
 Just the ideas of fake news, misinformation, or disinformation can open up controversy, and then think of each current events topic featured in this type of writing!
 A teacher can have all the class discussion she wants with topics like these (OK, maybe sometimes even a little bit too much, but that’s teaching!)
 And opening up discussion generally means generating student interest and engagement.

 So I’ve been working on a list of questions that I thought might be useful for class discussions.
 Here’s what I have so far.
-(If you have another good question to add, I’d love to hear it – just add your question in the comment section below.)
+If you like, you can download a copy of the list below.

 DISCUSSION QUESTIONS